 04/17/2013: Managed Care Changes Presentation for Public Health Partners hosted by BCMH

 05/30/2013: Medicaid Managed Care Plans Presentation for Public Health Partners hosted by BCMH

 School Nursing supports the provision of quality health services in schools to promote student health and success.
 In addition, the School Nursing Program assists schools with an all-hazards approach to emergency preparedness.
 School nurse consultants are available as resource experts to school nurses, school administrators, local health departments and other interested individuals, organizations and agencies.

 Public Health Nurses: Successful Partnerships with Ohio Schools

 This is a series of one-hour webinars archived for independent study through Ohio Train covering a variety of topics regarding the provision of health services in Ohio schools.
 This series is a good overview for public health nurses working in the school setting.

 The Ohio Department of Health (ODH), through the nursing continuing education program provides quality educational programming that prepares nurses at ODH and in the local communities to meet the challenges of rapid changes in health care, knowledge, technology and societal needs.
 ODH is an approved provider unit for nursing continuing education program, operating under the Ohio Nurses Association (ONA), who is accredited by the American Nurses Credential Center’s (ANCC) Commission on Accreditation and is approved by the Ohio Board of Nursing (OBN).
 As an approved provider unit, ODH has the authority to plan, implement, and evaluate its own continuing education activities during its three year period of provider unit approval.
-For information on providing continuing education credits for public health programs contact ODH staff.

 Access to Patient-Centered Medical Home Among Ohio's Children with Special Health Care Needs: Full Report and Summary